nahuhs/Shuhan-Zhang-Portfolio/final_project_part_one.md

 of social media on Millenials, and then directing to the specific topic of the social media marketing.

 ### Project Structure
-The project will be structered in the according ways.
+The project will be structured in the according way.

 1. Introduction.
 Introduce the audience (Millenials) to the context of how they spend their time on social media, their attitude towards social media, their usage of social media and etc.

 2. Main Discussion.
 Transition from the introduction, highlight part of the usage of social media is actually targeted on online shopping.
 Give some examples about some of the most popular social media influencers.

 3. Ask for an answer.
 "What is your attitude towards social media marketing?"
 And give visualization around data from already-done survey.

 4. Conclusion/Suggestions.
 From user perspective, how to manage the time spent on social media, the money spent on social media.
 From commercial perspective, how to utilize social media to create a healthy purchasing enviroment towards consumers.